Definition of function

 console.log(message + ', ' + name + '!');

-1. Number of parameters: In JavaScript, the number of actual parameters of a function call may not match the number of formal parameters defined by the function.
+Number of parameters: In JavaScript, the number of actual parameters of a function call may not match the number of formal parameters defined by the function.
 If there are more actual arguments than formal parameters, the additional arguments are ignored.
-If there are fewer actual arguments than formal parameters, the missing arguments are assigned the value undefined.
+If there are fewer actual arguments than formal parameters, the missing arguments are assigned the value

-2. arguments object: Within the function body, you can use the special arguments object to access all the actual parameters passed to the function.
-This was especially useful in ES5 and earlier, but now in most cases we prefer to use ES6’s spread operator to handle variable numbers of arguments.
+object to access all the actual parameters passed to the function.
+This was especially useful in ES5 and earlier, but now in most cases we prefer to use ES6’s spread operator to handle variable numbers of arguments.Default parameters: In ES6, you can provide default values for function parameters, so that when the corresponding actual parameters are not provided or are

 2